univention/univention-corporate-server/services/univention-ad-connector/README.md

   usnCreated` higher than the last value of `highestCommittedUSN` the AD-Connector has seen during the previous replication cycle.
   The last seen value of `highestCommittedUSN` is stored in `internal.sqlite`.
 The AD-Connector attempts to write the change to OpenLDAP.
-If possible it uses the python UDM API to write changes to OpenLDAP.
+If possible it uses the Python UDM API to write changes to OpenLDAP.
 If object modification fails, e.g. with a Python traceback, its DN is stored into a table `UCS rejected` in `internal.sqlite`.

 ## Developer Information